kammitama5/kammitama5.github.io/_posts/2022-04-02-Saturday-April-2nd.md

 up this insecurity (especially having to work next to a black, competent female crew member) in a number of ways, including hazing.
 And these people skip from gig to gig, even though everyone knows they are incompetent.
 I breathe a sigh of relief every time I realize that this is less possible in my current space; the bar is higher than a breathing test.
+- There is something about Hollywood and working in that space that makes you replay failures over and over in your head, even when you are considered
+"successful".
+It's a very dangerous place to be in if you are a perfectionist and an A-type personality.
+So naturally, people like that gravitate there, as do persons who seek validation.
+Oh wait...the same might be said for Academia haha.
 - A friend of mine
 who attended Berkeley got me into reading philosophy books in-between takes on the back of our electrician's truck.
 He fluctuates between doing comedy and tech, but was properly frustrated by that aspect of that world.
 It's a tradeoff that I was very happy to leave behind, and in a way I never fit